 Stress can take its toll on your body in a number of ways, from increased blood pressure and weight gain to dry and sallow skin.
 Your skin is technically the largest organ in your body, and stress often manifests itself here before affecting other parts of your body.

 Chronic stress poses the most danger as far as sallow skin is concerned.
-This is due to the damage posed by continuous increases in the hormone cortisol.
+This is due to the damage posed by the hormone cortisol.

 For the sake of your skin (and your overall health), stress management is a must.
 You may be able to alleviate some of your stress by:

-- meditating every day, even if it’s just five minutes at a time
+- meditating every day, even for just 5 minutes at a time

 - exercising daily